-The seminar examines modernity’s fascination with the myth of Dionysus by focusing on questions, of agency, identity and community, psychological integrity and the modern constitution of the self.
-The course examines various manifestations of the ‘Dionysiac mode” in literature, anthropology, and music and historicizes the Apollonian-Dionysiac dichotomy as a modern configuration and constitution of the tension between rationality/law and emotion/chaos, its cultural manifestations as the antithesis of the Enlightenment and Romanticism as well as 20th century variations of the same themes in psychoanalysis, surrealism, and magical realism.
+Modernity’s fascination with the myth of Dionysus.
+Questions of agency, identity and community, and psychological integrity and the modern constitution of the self.
+Manifestations of Dionysus in literature, anthropology, and music; the Apollonian-Dionysiac dichotomy; twentieth-century variations of these themes in psychoanalysis, surrealism, and magical realism.

 Investigation of the populist phenomenon in party systems and the social movement arena.
 Conceptual, historical, and methodological analyses are supported by comparative assessments of various empirical instances in the US and around the world, from populist politicians such as Donald Trump and Bernie Sanders, to populist social movements such as the Tea Party and Occupy Wall Street.